Free Student Account

 What are the options for funding my studies?

-or through a bank loan.
-Scholarships and bursaries may be available from the education institution you apply
+Scholarships and bursaries may be available from the college or university to which you apply.

 Can you help me find a scholarship?

-No, we cannot help you to find a scholarships.
+No, we cannot help you to find a scholarship.
 For non EU students, we recommend

 find a scholarship to study in the UK.
 Please visit the UK Foreign & Commonwealth Office web site to

 an Embassy or High Commission in your country.